subelsky/html5tutorial/README.markdown

 * Left = 37
 * Right = 39

-Just increment or decrement x or y, depending on which key was pressed.
+Just increment or decrement x or y by 10, depending on which key was pressed.
 Be sure to guard against x or y going out of bounds (less than zero or greater than the canvas size).

 If you get confused check out `ex4/js/tutorial.js` for an example move function.